ghga-de/milestones-docs/34-chinese-pangolin/technical_specification.md

 ### RESTful/Synchronous:

-The PCS should have a single endpoint that can be accessed to delete files, conforming to the GDPRs right to be forgotten.
+The PCS should have a single endpoint that can be accessed to delete files, conforming to the GDPR's right to be forgotten.

 - PCS: DELETE /files/{file_id}
     - auth header: internal access token